asphalt-framework/asphalt/docs/userguide/events.rst

 Exception handling
 ------------------

-By default, all exceptions raised by listener callbacks are just sent to the logger (``asphalt.core.event``).
-If the dispatcher needs to know about any exceptions raised by listeners, it can call :meth:`~asphalt.core.event.Signal.dispatch` with ``return_future=True``.
-This will cause a :class:`~asyncio.Future` to be returned and, when awaited, will raise a :class:`~asphalt.core.event.EventDispatchError` if any listener raised an exception.
-This exception will contain every exception that was raised, along with the information regarding which callback raised which exception.
+Any exceptions raised by the listener callbacks are logged to the ``asphalt.core.event`` logger.
+Additionally, the future returned by :meth:`~asphalt.core.event.Signal.dispatch` resolves to ``True`` if no exceptions were raised during the processing of listeners.
+This was meant as a convenience for use with tests where you can just do ``assert await thing.some_signal.dispatch('foo')``.

 Waiting for a single event
 --------------------------